Prema Kavali: Cast

+Release

+The film was theatrically released on 25 February 2011.
+On 25 October 2024, the film was re release in theaters.

 Soundtrack

 The music of the film was composed by Anup Rubens.
 The audio was launched by Dasari Narayana Rao at Shilpakala Vedika on 9 January 2011.
 Actors Jayasudha, Manoj Manchu, Lakshmi Manchu, Sharwanand, Varun Sandesh, Bramhanandam and Sundeep Kishan attended the audio launch.
 The film unit gave away Rs 10 lakh as a donation to the medical aid of child patients at a cancer hospital.
 Veteran director S. V. Krishna Reddy launched the brochure of the film.
 Each song was introduced by an actor and guest who attended the audio launch.